patrickfoconnor/OConnorP3276/README.md

 Patrick O'Connor, Computer Science Student at Montana State University

-Passionate to education, and advocate clean code.
+Passionate about solidfying my programming profiency and aspire to write clean code.

 In the process of getting involved in open source projects